Sofiademolder/My_gitproject-/Cheat_sheet.md

 - git diff HEAD <ID>: to travel in your timeline, to check differences between versions
 - git diff <ID> HEAD: the order matters! now you see the opposite (things that have been added will look like they have been deleted)
 - git show HEAD <ID>: will print all files with info per line for each file of what has been modified
+- git revert: undo a change
+- git rebase: more drastic

 ## Connect with GitHub